que-rb/que/docs/command_line_interface.md

     -w, --worker-count [COUNT]       Set number of workers in process (default: 6) --connection-url [URL]       Set a custom database url to connect to for locking purposes.
         --log-internals              Log verbosely about Que's internal state.
-Only recommended for debugging issues --maximum-buffer-size [SIZE] Set maximum number of jobs to be cached in this process awaiting a worker (default: 8) --minimum-buffer-size [SIZE] Set minimum number of jobs to be cached in this process awaiting a worker (default: 2) --wait-period [PERIOD]       Set maximum interval between checks of the in-memory job queue, in milliseconds (default: 50)
+Only recommended for debugging issues --maximum-buffer-size [SIZE] Set maximum number of jobs to be locked and held in this process awaiting a worker (default: 8)
+        --minimum-buffer-size [SIZE] Set minimum number of jobs to be locked and held in this process awaiting a worker (default: 2)
+        --wait-period [PERIOD]       Set maximum interval between checks of the in-memory job queue, in milliseconds (default: 50)
         --worker-priorities [LIST]   List of priorities to assign to workers, unspecified workers take jobs of any priority (default: 10,30,50)
 ```